devopsacademyau/academy/classes/01class/exercises/c01-aws02/mayuthombre/README.md

     }
 }

-Test if S3 access is allowed using command aws s3 ls s3://mayu-bucket-dojo
+In order to Test if S3 access is allowed, first login to the EC2 instance with
+    ssh -i MayuKey.pem ec2-user@ec2-54-242-87-155.compute-1.amazonaws.com
+Alternatively use the instance connect from the AWS management console to get EC2 CLI access

+Within the EC2 CLI, run the comman
+    aws s3 ls s3://mayu-bucket-dojo

 > Output should look like
 2022-08-16 07:31:01     226496 test.png